 - Legal defenses are available to drivers that want to challenge a ticket for violating 22405.
 It’s best, though, for drivers to consult with an attorney before raising one.

 - Motorists cannot ignore California tickets for speeding on a bridge or tunnel.
 Ignorance of a ticket could result in the driver breaking another law, failure to appear, pursuant to California Vehicle Code 40508.
 This violation may be charged as a misdemeanor.

 Our California personal injury attorneys will highlight the following in this article:

-- 2. The penalties for speeding on a bridge or tunnel
+- 2. What are the penalties for speeding on a bridge or tunnel?

 - 8. Laws related to Vehicle Code 22405 VC